-National Professional Qualification in Leading Literacy (NPQLL)
+National Professional Qualification for Leading Literacy (NPQLL)

-In 12 months, you will become an expert leader of literacy and learn its importance in enabling young people to reach their full potential.
+You’ll become an expert leader of literacy and learn its importance in enabling young people to reach their full potential.

 • Access the latest evidence-based learning in literacy development

-• Fully funded for state schools
+• Fully funded for disadvantaged schools

 #encodeForHtmlAttribute( photo.alt )#